Before you start

 The Jersey Office of the Information Commissioner (JOIC) ensures organisations manage the personal information they hold in a fair, lawful and transparent way.

-As a limited company, you're legally required to register with the JOIC as per Article 17(1) of the Data Protection Authority (Jersey) Law 2018 .
-This is because you'll be processing personal data by maintaining a register of shareholders or directors.
+As a limited company, you're legally required to register with the JOIC as per Article 17(1) of the Data Protection Authority (Jersey) Law 2018.
+This is because you'll be processing personal data by maintaining a register of shareholders or directors in addition to any other personal data you might be processing.

 Sole traders and partnerships